Program Objectives

 The PhD curriculum was designed to provide the technical and intellectual skills required to identify and solve complex scientific or technical problems at the interface of engineering and medicine or biology.
 The curriculum combines advanced coursework which provides depth in a specific area of concentration, with independent original research in one of the laboratories of the faculty from the Department of Biomedical Engineering or the School of Medicine.

-Except for the Medical Physics program there are no formalized graduate curricular tracks in the PhD program.
+There are no formalized graduate curricular tracks in the PhD program.
 The student’s mentor and supervisory committee work with the student to develop a personalized course plan, based on the student’s own needs and interests.
 The personalized course plan is designed to ensure that the student is prepared for advanced independent research and technical innovation in biomedical engineering.
 The course plan can include any of the graduate course offerings, as long as the student satisfies the course pre-requisites.

 The proposed individualized course curriculum must be submitted to the Graduate Program Director for final approval or to the Department Chairperson when the Graduate Program Director is the student’s mentor.